Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 ### Classifying documents

 Differences between the versions:
 - The former `ClassifyDocument` method taking a `Stream` as the input document is still not supported in `Azure.AI.DocumentIntelligence` 1.0.0.
-As a workaround you will need to use a URI input or the new Base64 input option, which is described later in this guide ([Analyzing and classifying documents from a stream](#analyzing-and-classifying-documents-from-a-stream)).
+As a workaround you will need to use a URI input or the new binary data input option, which is described later in this guide ([Analyzing and classifying documents from a stream](#analyzing-and-classifying-documents-from-a-stream)).
-- `ClassifyDocumentFromUri` has been renamed to `ClassifyDocument` and its input arguments have been reorganized.
-The `documentUri` parameter has been removed.
-Instead, a `ClassifyDocumentContent` object must be passed to the method to select the desired input type: URI or Base64 binary data.
+- `ClassifyDocumentFromUri` has been renamed to `ClassifyDocument`:
+  - The `classifierId` and the `documentUri` parameters have been moved into a new `ClassifyDocumentOptions` property bag.
+The desired input type must be selected when creating the options object: URI or binary data.

 Classifying documents with `Azure.AI.FormRecognizer`:
 ```C#